 The \$500 Ted Rose Memorial Bursary will be awarded to a student who plans to operate a livestock farm eventually.
-Selection criteria include a documented commitment to animal welfare, financial need, and sound academic performance.
-Applications must be submitted to the Awards Office by September 15.
+Selection criteria include sound academic performance, financial need, and a documented commitment to animal welfare.
+Applications must be submitted to the NSAC Awards Office by October 5.